Material Adverse Change definition

 More Definitions of Material Adverse Change

-Material Adverse Change or “Material Adverse Effect” means a material adverse change in or, as the case may be, effect on (i) the business, condition (financial or otherwise), or operations of the Borrower and its Consolidated Subsidiaries taken as a whole, (ii) the legality, validity or enforceability of this Agreement or (iii) the ability of the Borrower to pay and perform its obligations hereunder.
+Material Adverse Change or “Material Adverse Effect” means a material adverse change in or a material adverse effect on (a) the business, financial condition, operations or properties of the Company and its Subsidiaries, taken as a whole, or (b) the legality, validity or enforceability of any Loan Document.

 Material Adverse Change means, with respect to any person, any event, condition or circumstance that materially and adversely affects such person’s business or consolidated financial condition, or its ability to observe or perform its obligations, liabilities and agreements under the Operative Agreements.

-Material Adverse Change means any material adverse change in the business, condition (financial or otherwise), operations, performance, properties or prospects of the Borrower and its Subsidiaries, taken as a whole.
+Material Adverse Change means a material adverse change in the business, operations, affairs, or condition (financial or otherwise) of the Company.